EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Conclusion

 \section{Conclusion}

 In this paper, we introduced EchoKV, a novel and flexible KV cache compression framework designed to alleviate the memory bottleneck in long-context LLM inference.
 By employing a lightweight network to predict the remaining cache segments from a subset, we outperform existing state-of-the-art methods across multiple benchmarks.
-Furthermore, we explore a hybrid approach that applies heterogeneous compression techniques to keys and values, which holds the promise of achieving enhanced compression performance.
+We further report an exploratory hybrid variant in the appendix, indicating that differentiated compression mechanisms for Keys and Values are a promising direction beyond the main EchoKV design.